Syarmine/Syarmine/README.md

 </div>

 ## 💼 Career
-I'm working full-time remotely as a analytics engineer.
+I'm working full-time remotely as an analytics engineer.
 An agile individual with 6 years professional experience in healthcare, insurance, oil and gas and accounting.
 Currently focusing on data analytics training to professionals, executives, analyst and students - knowledge sharing manly on SQL, Python, PowerBI - via Digital Qasas.

 ## 🔍 Currently Learning:
 * Cloud Data Engineering